Daniell (crater)

 Daniell is a lunar impact crater located in the southern half of the Lacus Somniorum.
 To the south-southeast is the much larger crater Posidonius.
 The Rimae Daniell rille system are to the west of Daniell crater.

 The rim of Daniell is oval in form, with the long axis oriented north-northwest to south-southeast.
 Most of the wall is well-formed and relatively free of wear, although it appears slumped at the southern end.
-The interior is relatively featureless, and lacks a central peak.
-The floor surface has a lower albedo than the surroundings and has some cleft-like features.
+The interior lacks a central peak.
+The floor surface has a lower albedo than the surroundings and is fractured.
+Lunar geologist Chuck Wood speculated that the fractured floor may have been uplifted by the massive slumps on northwest and southeast rims.

+The crater was named in 1935 by the IAU after British physicist, chemist, meteorologist John F. Daniell.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Daniell.